Blake C. Guillory, P.E., Executive Director

 Contact: Candy McCulloch

 Ms. Estock manages the operations and maintenance functions conducted by the agency's eight field stations to provide year-round water management system readiness.
-She also oversees the District's land-related resources, including all real estate, stewardship and public use issues.
+She also oversees the District's canal and levee rights of way and stewardship of public lands.
 Background Profile »

 Karen Estock initially joined the District in 2004 as Director of the West Palm Beach Field Station and most recently served as Bureau Chief for Infrastructure Management.
 Her responsibilities included overseeing the District's structure inspection program, surveying and hydrologic data acquisition and management.

 Previously, Ms. Estock worked for the U.S. Army Corps of Engineers for 22 years where she rose to Chief, Field Operations and Readiness, in the Clewiston Office.
 Her duties included operations and maintenance of the Herbert Hoover Dike, Lake Okeechobee, the Okeechobee Waterway and its associated infrastructure.